2017 Nissan Rogue SL AWD HEV

 This driver had little trouble finding a natural and comfortable spot behind the wheel (though he needed an oddly high lift to reach the brake pedal).
 Headroom was good, even under the optional panoramic moonroof.
 The moonroof does limit rear-seat headroom a little bit but six-footers will still fit.
 Rear-seat legroom isn’t bad for a compact vehicle, and three adults can squeeze across the seat, aided by a very low driveline tunnel.
 Even with AWD step-in height is not complicated.
 However, rear-corner vision is crimped by rising quarter panels that cut down on window space.

 Personal-item storage is handled by a large glove box, a moderately sized console cubby with an electric power point, two open cup holders in the console, and a couple of shallow bins, including one under the dash with a USB port and another power plug-in.
-For the benefit of rear passengers there are pouches in the back of the front seats, plus a pull-down center armrest with two cup.
+For the benefit of rear passengers there are pouches in the back of the front seats, plus a pull-down center armrest with two cup holders.
 All doors have pockets with bottle holders in them, though those in the rear are barely larger than the diameter of a bottle.

 Two-row Rogues have a “Divide-N-Hide” cargo system with movable floor panels that can be slotted in at different heights to reconfigure the fairly ample cargo hold, and create hidden storage spaces.
 Second-row seats fold in a 60/40 split.
 While the seat backs don’t rest completely flat, a flipper panel makes an uninterrupted platform with the rest of the cargo floor.
 If there’s any fault with the Divide-N-Hide panels it’s that they raise the load floor about an inch above bumper height.

 The added expense of hybrids is a tough sell when gas prices are low, as they have been.
-But for people who really want this feature in a compact SUV the limited choices just grew a little bigger with the Rouge.
+But for people who really want this feature in a compact SUV the limited choices just grew a little bigger with the Rogue.